Tarfala research station: Tarfala research station

 Hans Wilhelmsson Ahlmann, a well-known Swedish geographer and glaciologist, was a leading personality with expeditions to Svalbard, Iceland and Greenland already in the 1930s.
 After World War II, he suggested regular studies also of the glaciers in the Kebnekaise area.
 Valter Schytt and other glaciologists proposed Storglaciären at Tarfala as ideal location for long-term glacier mass balance studies.
 Regular glaciological measurements started already in 1946, with a gauging station downstream of Storglaciären.

 Valter Schytt remained the leading personality and promoted the development of the research station until his death in 1985.
 The number of station buildings gradually increased and annual university courses at Tarfala Research Station could start in 1959.
 Tarfala Research station was officially opened as a research station of Stockholms University in 1961 and expanded by four buildings through a grant from the Wallenberg Foundation.
 A sauna, a laboratory, a lecture hall and additional living quarters were added in the following years.
 Winter storm destroyed some buildings in 1975, 1985 and 1993; spring slush avalanches damaged the laboratory hut in 1982 and again in 1991.
 The damaged buildings were repaired or reconstructed during the following summers.

 Research was focused on glaciology, hydrology and climate.
 The good location inmidst of glaciers and lakes, and the increasingly good infrastructure of the research station attracted scientists from other Swedish universities.
 The long-term station director Valter Schytt always welcomed scientists and students from abroad, too.
-In 1985, Valter Schytt passed away in Tarfala valley during a winter visit.
+In 1985, Valter Schytt died in Tarfala valley during a winter visit.
 In 1995/96, fifty years of research activities in Tarfala were celebrated and Per Holmlund is appointed as director for Tarfala Research Station.